sagemath/trac_to_gh/Issue 2236.md

 # Issue 2236: plot randomizes the endpoints of the interval and causes wiggling in the graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2236

 Original creator: jason